 Zip line over alligators at the St. Augustine Alligator Farm & Zoological Park

 As if an entire zoological parkfull of alligators, crocodiles, caimans, pythons, lemurs, and exotic birds wasn't cool enough, just wait til you try zip lining over them.
 Crocodile Crossingat the St. Augustine Alligator Farm & Zoological Park gives you two options—the 45-minute short course or the 90-minute long course—with each offering an extensive aerial obstacle course and several opportunities to zip line over the wildlife enclosures.
 At 20 to 60 feet up, you're out of reach of the many reptiles you're zooming over but still able to get a good look at the impressive creatures as you take on the ropes course.
 Make sure you're wearing closed toe shoes (with laces) and weigh less than 250 pounds, and you're good to go!
-Definitely give this one a try if you're in the neighborhood—the bragging rights alone are worth the cost of admission ($30 per person for the short course, and $65 for the long course).
+Definitely give this one a try if you're in the neighborhood—the bragging rights alone are worth the cost of admission.

 Step back in time at Castillo de San Marcos and the Colonial Quarter